poop-hub/Coursera_Capstone/Capstone Report.md

 ![ ](png/cluster_map.png  "Most similar clusters")

 You can trust these two clusters to be clustered correctly with a high probability.
 Next, we will look at the distributions for each cluster.
-And we will determine what type of store can be opened in one of these areas. Теперь мы можем рассмотреть схожие и разные черты трех основных кластеров. Для этого мы будем использовать bar diagrams.
+And we will determine what type of store can be opened in one of these areas.
+Now we can look at the similarities and differences in the three main clusters.
+For this we will use bar diagrams.
 Find the prevalence of stores in the 5th cluster

 ![ ](png/shop_counts5.png  "Shop counts in cluster 5")